 The MM2 station consists of an eddy covariance system where CO2 and wind speed are measured.
-An energy balance mast and rain gauge have been installed at the site in August 2011.
+An energy balance mast have been installed at the site in August 2011.

-The micrometeorological station MM2 is located in a wet fen area "Rylekæret" (yellow circle at Fig. 69), c.
+The micrometeorological station MM2 is located in a wet fen area "Rylekæret" (yellow circle at Fig. 73), c.
 300 m north of the Methane station.